DefJM/hemb/content/posts/20240127_ctf-llm-part1.md

 ## Open questions & future research

 ### Is a secret stored within the system prompt a realistic scenario?
 In both challenges, the secret was provided through the system message.
-Attacks subsequently focussed on obtaining it from "the above".
-The defense focussed on avoiding such disclosure.
-This is certainly a narrow scenario and often does not fully resemble real world settings.
+The defense worked hard to prevent its disclosure, attackers tried to obtain it.
+System prompts and hidden prompt instructions are certainly valuable for attackers as they provide insights on the inner working of the chatbot.
+But who would literally put a secret in there?
+At least for today we'd advise everyone to treat prompt instructions and system prompt as "published" information.

 ### LLM CTF @ SaTML 2024: Defense limitations